dotansimha/graphql-code-generator/README.md

     // ...
     "scripts": {
-        "prebuild": "graphql-codegen --file SCHEMA_FILE --template LANGUAGE_TEMPLATE --out OUT_PATH ./src/**/*.graphql"
+        "prebuild": "gql-gen --file SCHEMA_FILE --template LANGUAGE_TEMPLATE --out OUT_PATH ./src/**/*.graphql"
         "build": "YOUR_BUILD_SCRIPT_HERE"
     },
     // ...

-> We used NPM script that executed before `build` task, and executes `graphql-codegen` in order to generate the types.
+#### Other Environments

+If you are using GraphQL with environment different from NodeJS and wish to generate types and interfaces for your platform, start by installing NodeJS and the package as global, and then add the generation command to your build process.

 ## Contributing